SwaroopGiri/Pivpn-wireguard-configuration/README.md

 4. you will be prompted to specify a local user to store the WireGuard configuration files.
 Since I haven't configured any additional users in my pi, I'll select default user.
 5. Here, we will be prompted to select VPN we want to install.
 Select WireGuard and press the ENTER key to continue.
 6. This screen will allow you to change the port the WireGuard uses on your Raspberry Pi.
 Defaule wireguard port is `51820`.
 You can keep it the same or change it to any other port except default/reserved ports for other applications.

 **Make a note of port you'll be entering here since we'll be NAT Forwarding(Opening) the same port from our router to the internet**

 Press the ENTER key to confirm the specified port.

 7. We will be prompted to specify the DNS provider that we want to use for our VPN clients.
 The installer will automatically detect Pihole installed and will prompt to use it as DNS.
 Select Yes to confirm.
 8. The wizard will now prompt whether we want to use a Public IP or a DNS Name.
 Using your public IP address is the easiest option.
 However, this should only be used if you have a static IP address.
 Your public IP will be fetched by the script.
-Press the ENTER key to confirm
+Press the ENTER key to confirm.

-**Make sure to contact ISP and request for a static IP prior setting this VPN up** VPN won't work in most cases where static IP isn't assigned to you by ISP.
+**Make sure to contact ISP and request for a static IP prior setting this VPN up**

+VPN won't work in most cases where static IP isn't assigned to you by ISP.
 ISPs DHCP server dynamically assigns IP address to you and that dynamically assigned internal IP is never directly exposed to the internet.
 Which means, you can never connect to your internal network from internet.

 9. The PiVPN script will now generate the server key that WireGuard requires.
 Press the ENTER key again.
 10. This screen will give you a quick rundown about unattended-upgrades and why you should enable them.